SciML/SciMLBase.jl/docs/src/interfaces/PDE.md

 the numerical world.
 All of the discretizers should not "solve" the PDE, but instead be a conversion of the mathematical specification to a numerical problem.
 Preferably, the transformation should be to another ModelingToolkit.jl `AbstractSystem` via a `symbolic_discretize` dispatch, but in some cases this cannot be done or will not be performant.
-Thus in some cases, only a `discretize` definition is given to a `SciMLProblem`, with `symbolic_discretize` simply providing diagnostic or lower level information about the construction process.
+Thus in some cases, only a `discretize` definition is given to a `AbstractSciMLProblem`, with `symbolic_discretize` simply providing diagnostic or lower level information about the construction process.

 These elementary problems, such as solving linear systems `Ax=b`, solving nonlinear